 - Combine all ingredients (except food coloring) in a medium-sized saucepan.

 - Stir over medium heat until smooth.
 It will go through a clumpy stage – just keep stirring.

 - Stir continuously until the dough balls (about 1-2 minutes).
 Remove from heat.

-- When dough is cool enough to handle, knead until smooth.
+- When the dough is cool enough to handle, knead the dough until smooth.